We look into how to fix a slow metabolism, discuss metabolic damage and metabolic adaptation, and explore the Reverse Dieting and All In approaches.

 As with any diet that involves adding calories after a period of restriction, Sit explained that it’s important to monitor for the “signs and symptoms of refeeding”, referring to the clinical condition called refeeding syndrome.
 Refeeding syndrome occurs when someone with a low body weight consuming a low-calorie diet over a sustained period of time drastically increases their calories.
 This causes a potentially fatal shift in fluid and electrolyte balance due to a spike in insulin in response to greater caloric intake.
 This is often a major concern in eating disorder recovery, but it can also occur after prolonged dieting or restrictive eating.
 Both dietitians agreed that a caloric increase of 50-100 calories per week is generally safe to prevent refeeding syndrome and not likely to result in extreme fat or weight gain.
 However, some people can tolerate greater amount of calories outside of this range while others need to be more conservative.
 This is why it’s very important to work with a professional on your reverse dieting journey.

-The all-in approach is a process created by Dr. Nicola Rinaldi which was informed by previous treatment methods used in eating disorders recovery.
+The all in approach is a process created by Dr. Nicola Rinaldi which was informed by previous treatment methods used in eating disorder recovery.
 It was originally developed to restore hormonal function quickly in order to reverse symptoms of hypothalamic amenorrhea (HA) such as menstrual irregularity, extreme hunger, lack of libido, infertility, and temperature sensitivity.
 While Rinaldi didn’t develop the concept for metabolic recovery, per se, the all-in approach is now often used to restore metabolic function, albeit faster than reverse dieting.
 One study looked at the resting metabolism of women who had HA, and then again when they recovered from their HA and their hormones returned to normal.
 The difference was an impressive 300 calories a day!

-How to go “All In”
+How to Fix a Slow Metabolism with “All In”